Fruit Salsa

 • Ice Cream: Top ice cream with the fruit salsa and then stick in a cinnamon chip.

-1 thought on “Fruit Salsa with Cinnamon Chips”
+1 thought on “Fruit Salsa”

 Leave a Comment